Undergraduate Scholarship Resources

 Space Grant supports graduate and undergraduate students in a variety of disciplines to further their educational experiences in science, engineering research, and informal education programs.

 The Nininger Meteorite Award was established in 1965 through a gift from Dr. H.H.
 Nininger and his wife, Addie.
-Dr. Nininger is the individual from who ASU purchased the meteorites that make up the core collection in SESE’s Center for Meteorite Studies.
+Dr. Nininger is the individual from who ASU purchased the meteorites that make up the core collection in School of Earth and Space Exploration's Center for Meteorite Studies.
 The award was established to promote the study of meteoritics among young scientists (undergraduates and/or graduate students can apply).
-Applicants submit papers which are reviewed by a national panel of meteorite scientists.
+Applicants submit papers which are reviewed by an international panel of planetary scientists.